 - In the Recess episode "To Finster with Love," Hank the Janitor displays one while fixing a door hinge, much to Ms. Finster's delight.

-- Phineas and Ferb: Perry once disguised himself as a plumber wearing nothing but a plumer's hat and a plumber's belt.
+- Phineas and Ferb: Perry once disguised himself as a plumber wearing nothing but a plumber's hat and a plumber's belt.
 Doof felt the natural disgust during the few seconds Perry actually did some plumbing.

 - The Simpsons: Marge once became a carpenter but nobody would hire a woman to do that kind of job.
 As she commented to Homer that it seemed people expected carpenters to be overweight people with visible buttcracks, she immediately thought about using Homer as a facade.

-- The Fairly Oddparents: In "That Old Black Magic", Timmy's Dad was so afraid of the bad luck associated to stepping on cracks on the floor he dedicated himself to sealing all cracks at the amusement park he took his family to.
+- The Fairly Oddparents: In "That Old Black Magic", Timmy's Dad was so afraid of the bad luck associated with stepping on cracks on the floor he dedicated himself to sealing all cracks at the amusement park he took his family to.
 That included the crack of a repairman working at the park.